Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### Multi-Table Multi-Measure

-The following table shows how the connector maps line protocol elements to Timestream for LiveAnalytics record elements.
+The following table shows how the connector maps line protocol elements to Timestream for LiveAnalytics record attributes.

 | Line Protocol Element | Timestream Record Attribute |
 |-----------------------|---------------------------|